HeiderJeffer/Gilgamesh/README.md

 # Gilgamesh
-- Gilgamesh is a project developed by Heider Jeffer, Supervisor Professor Xiao
+- Gilgamesh is an open source project developed by Heider Jeffer, Supervisor Professor Xiao
+- Submited to:
 - Free University of Bolzano - Faculty of Computer Science
-- Nvivo 12: Implementation for our Research Question:
+- Using Nvivo 12 as an Implementation to the following Research Question:
-* "Why Do Hardware Startups Fail?
+- "Why Do Hardware Startups Fail?
+- Gilgamesh is a functional software for "Qualitative Data Analysis" on Hardware Startups that fail, and we collected them from CB Insights and Gray Literature.